Building farmOS with Composer

 codebase.
 Configure your web server's document root to point to the

-subdirectory, and you will be able to open farmOS in a browser. - It will create a
+websubdirectory, and you will be able to open farmOS in a browser. - It will create a

-file should be committed to source control.
+composer.lockfile that contains auto-generated information about your project's dependencies (and their dependencies) with the specific version that were downloaded.
+Thiscomposer.lockfile should be committed to source control.
 It ensures that building the project again will always use the same versions of dependencies, for reproducible builds.

 Ignoring files